 If the cat won’t come anywhere near humans, it might be feral.
 This means it’s grown up outdoors and isn’t used to humans.
 If it seems to be healthy then it’s best to leave it alone.
 You can pass details about the cat to the Cats Protection or a local cat rescue who may be able to trap, neuter and release the cat.
 This stops the cat from having kittens and prevents more cats from growing up without a safe, loving home.

 The cat is injured

-If the cat is injured or unwell, try and get it to the nearest vet.
+If the cat is injured or unwell, try and get it to the nearest vet if it is safe to do so.
+Be careful because cats who are in pain or are frightened may scratch or bite.
 All vets will provide life-saving care in an emergency.
 Use a blanket before picking them up, to protect you from sharp claws.
 Try and locate a pet carrier, or even a box with plenty of air holes so they can safely travel to the vet.

 Wild animals can be very unpredictable if approached by humans.
-It’s best to call in the experts rather than attempt to capture it, especially if it is injured.
+It’s best to call in the experts for advice rather than attempt to capture it, especially if it is injured or a large animal.
 Often there are small local wildlife charities in each area which should be able to provide advice.
 Read our article for full advice.

 Find your nearest PDSA Vet – www.pdsa.org.uk/near-me

 Animal rescue and rehoming (including wildlife) – www.rspca.org.uk